-For example, organic-social, organic_social, organicsocial, and organic social will all track separately (and note that “organic social” with a space will become “organic%20social” in the URL, and nobody wants that).
-Replace all spaces with an underscore and document this decision in your UTM style guide to keep things consistent.
+For example, organic-social, organic_social, organic social, and organic social will all track separately.
+Even worse, “organic social” with a space will become “organic%20social” in the URL.
+Replace all spaces with an underscore.
+Document this decision in your UTM style guide to keep things consistent.

-Track UTM links in a spreadsheet
+6. Track UTM links in a spreadsheet

-Create a campaign preset for multiple posts
+7. Create a campaign preset for multiple posts

 Easily create UTM parameters and track the success of your social efforts using Hootsuite.
 Try it free today.